robfletcher/strikt/site/src/jbake/content/user-guide/mapping.md

 Sometimes it's useful to be able to transform an assertion on a subject to an assertion on a property of that subject, or the result of a method call.
 Particularly when using soft assertion blocks.

-Strikt allows for this using the `Assertion<T>.map` method.
+Strikt allows for this using the `Assertion.Builder<T>.map` method.

 ## Mapping with lambdas

-The method takes a lambda whose receiver is the current subject and returns an `Assertion<R>` where `R` is whatever the lambda returns.
+The method takes a lambda whose receiver is the current subject and returns an `Assertion.Builder<R>` where `R` is the type of whatever the lambda returns.

 This is sometimes useful for making assertions about the properties of an object or the values returned by methods, particularly if you want to use a block-style assertion to validate multiple object properties.